Degree Application Information

 - Multiple Applications: $10.00 for each additional program (see additional information below)

-- Current and former US Armed Forces members will be granted an application fee waiver.
+- Current and former US Armed Forces members will receive an application fee waiver.

 Letters of Recommendation

-Three letters of recommendation need to be sent from faculty members or those who can address your success in graduate education.
-Letters can be submitted to our office within the online application, by email, mail or fax.
+Letters of recommendation need to be sent from faculty members or those who can address your success in graduate education.

 Graduate Examination Scores

-Official report of scores achieved on the Graduate Record Examination (GRE) are required for admission in most programs.
-Please check with the program for test score requirements.
-Please use institution code 3916 when requesting official scores to be sent.
+- Official Graduate Record Examination (GRE) score reports are required for admission in most programs.
+Check with your program for requirements.

 - Official English proficiency examination scores are required unless you have received a degree from an English-speaking institution.
 We accept the following score reports directly from the testing agency: